Writing for Teaching Young Children

 We are actively looking for the following types of content:

-Teaching Young Children publishes 4 times a year, in Spring, Fall, Summer, and Winter.
+TYC publishes in Spring, Fall, Summer, and Winter.
 Each issue has a theme, with at least 3 articles related to it.
-The table below provides the themes for upcoming TYC issues, along with the due dates for submitting articles.
+Themes reflect timely topics, trends, and thinking about early childhood education.
+The table below provides the themes for upcoming issues, along with the due dates for submitting articles.

-The editorial team asks that authors submit only one article for a particular theme.
+The editorial team asks that authors submit only one article at a time to be processed, reviewed, and receive a decision.
 Our preferred practice is to publish a particular author only once per 12-month period.
 Occasionally we make exceptions to best meet the needs of our readers.

 Issue Date |